 The World ex US Value Portfolio is a no-load mutual fund designed to achieve long-term capital appreciation.
-The Portfolio pursues its objective through exposure to a broad portfolio of securities of non-US companies associated with countries with developed and emerging markets that Dimensional believes to be value stocks at the time of purchase.
+The portfolio pursues its objective through exposure to a broad portfolio of securities of non-US companies associated with countries with developed and emerging markets that Dimensional believes to be value stocks at the time of purchase.
 Securities are considered value stocks primarily because a company's shares have a high book value in relation to its market value (BtM).
-In assessing value, additional factors such as price to cash flow or price to earnings ratios may be considered, as well as economic conditions and developments in the issuer's industry.
-The criteria for assessing value are subject to change from time to time.
-To achieve this exposure, the Portfolio will generally purchase shares of the International Value Series, International Small Cap Value Portfolio, and Dimensional Emerging Markets Value Fund.
-In addition to, or in place of, investments in the underlying funds, the Portfolio is permitted to invest directly in securities of companies that are eligible investments for the underlying funds as described in the Prospectus for such funds.
+To achieve this exposure, the portfolio will generally purchase shares of the International Value Series, International Small Cap Value Portfolio, and Dimensional Emerging Markets Value Fund.
+In addition to, or in place of, investments in the underlying funds, the portfolio is permitted to invest directly in securities of companies that are eligible investments for the underlying funds as described in the Prospectus for such funds.
 Dimensional may modify market capitalization weights and even exclude companies after considering such factors as free float, momentum, trading strategies, liquidity management, and expected profitability.
 In assessing expected profitability, Dimensional may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.

 For a full description, please consult the Portfolio's prospectus.